 Community volunteers are comprised of high school students, university students, and adults from Santa Barbara County.
 Jesus Terrazas, a fourth-year Communications major at the University of California, Santa Barbara, is one of the many community volunteers who are passionate about helping others succeed financially.
 With the support of Montecito Bank & Trust, Jesus began volunteering as a tax preparer when he was a sophomore at Santa Barbara High School.

 Jesus has also taught elementary students key financial literacy skills as part of the Fun in the Sun program, and he believes that educating young people is just as important as educating adults.
 “Financial literacy is not a skill that everyone has, but it’s one that everyone needs.
 Montecito Bank & Trust is covering that gap by educating people of all ages,” explains Jesus.
 “The whole community has benefited from this program.
 Students who learn these skills at a young age are more likely to make smart financial decisions later in life.
 Teens receiving financial literacy training in high school have an opportunity to prepare before heading off to college.
 And adults who want to improve their financial habits have definitely benefited from this program – for example, we’ve helped people open savings accounts with their Tax Refund money rather than spending it.”

 The United Way of Santa Barbara County and Montecito Bank & Trust are leading the way forward, and they rely on passionate community volunteers to inform, educate, and inspire change.
-If you are interested in volunteering or just want to learn more about the various financial literacy programs in our county, additional information is available at: United Way of Santa Barbara County by clicking here and Montecito Bank & Trust by clicking here.
+If you are interested in volunteering or just want to learn more about the various financial literacy programs in our county, additional information is available online.
+Learn about the United Way of Santa Barbara County by clicking here and Montecito Bank & Trust by clicking here.